Methods of the Modern Brewhouse

 Boiling |

-Boiling the wort created in the MLT adds an additional level of concern to the proceedings: It is important to control heat stress.
+Boiling the wort created in the MLT adds additional concerns to the process.
+It is important to control heat stress.
 This may come as a surprise to those who have read for years that vigorously boiling your wort is beneficial in many ways.
 Heat stress can serve to accelerate oxidation and affect the final flavor of the beer.

 - Control heat stress by limiting boil time to 60-70 minutes